An Authentic French Salad Recipe From A Home In Auvergne

 It can get quite cold among the Auvergne mountains, even at the height of summer, so a filling and hearty salad is ideal.

 So, to be sure I had an authentic recipe, I asked a friend who was visiting a friend living in the Auvergne to ask her mother to make this renowned salad.
+This is what she came up with, and I think it is wonderful!

-If you are curious about other types of salad then see my Complete Salad Guide.
+If you are curious about other types of salad, then see my Complete Salad Guide.

 📝Ingredient List

-- And, add other vegetables, as I have done here, cucumbers and tomatoes.
+ꪜ And, add other vegetables, as I have done here, cucumbers and tomatoes.

 🔢Instructions